bujaraty/test_README/README.md

 `cancersig profile merge` will
 - scan for \*.feature.txt files in the input folder(s)

-The sample id in the output feature file has to be supplied as an input argument (--sample_id).

 Example run:
 ```
 cancersig profile msi --raw_msisensor_report msisensor_out --raw_msisensor_somatic msisensor_out_somatic --sample_id example_sample -o msi_feature.txt